sandeep-ssh/sandeep-ssh/README.md

 * 🌍  I'm based in Melbourne , Australia
 * ✉️  You can contact me at [sandeep.hegde@hotmail.com](mailto:sandeep.hegde@hotmail.com)
-* 🧠  I'm currently learning Azure
+* 🧠  I'm currently learning Azure Cloud and Azure Dev Ops
 * 👥  I'm looking to collaborate on Projects where I can learn to lead and work as a team
 * 💬  Ask me about I'm a big fan of .........